 \subsection{Performance metrics}

-In \ac{CaTP}, the communication aspects are taken into consideration in the optimization problem either in the target function or in the constraints.
+In \ac{CaTP}, the communication aspects are taken into consideration in the optimization problem in either the target function or the constraints.
 This requires the use of metrics to quantify the performance of wireless communication.
-Next, we discuss the metrics that are most relevant for \ac{CaTP}. \begin{enumerate} \item {\bf Channel quality}: one way in which the channel quality can be assessed is by measuring its power, using the \acf{CNR} and the \acf{SNR}.
-The instantaneous \ac{CNR} \cite{CATP3} at the receiver can be expressed as:
+Next, we discuss the metrics that are most relevant to \ac{CaTP}.